Recovery from transcatheter aortic valve replacement (TAVR) is different from open heart surgery.

 If your follow-up care is with your TAVR Doctor who performed your TAVR, it is important to reach out to your general cardiologist to let them know how the procedure went.

 As you recover, it is important to call or see your doctor whenever you have questions or concerns, especially if you experience any unusual problems such as bleeding, pain, other discomfort, or changes in your overall health.

 As you recover from TAVR, it is normal to feel a wide range of emotions.
 It can help to share your experiences and how you are feeling with others.
 You might also look for local support groups where you can meet and share with people who know what you are going through.

-The PARTNER II Trial intermediate-risk cohort unadjusted clinical event rates, AT population.
+PARTNER 3 trial, low-risk cohort unadjusted clinical event rates, AT population.